 An easy way to liven up a plot is to welcome in new wildlife.
 So why not build a new home for them?
-It's a great weekend activity for all the family to do together, plus insects of all shapes and sizes are fun to spot for little ones.
+It's a great weekend activity if you're after cheap garden ideas for all the family to do together.
+Plus, insects of all shapes and sizes are fun to spot for little ones.

 You can use all kinds of recycled treasures to create an interesting abode.
 And if you spend a little more time on it, it can become an attractive feature for your plot, as well as being beneficial for the environment.

 The sight of feathered friends flitting through your plot is sure to bring delight to everyone.
-Of course, their cheerful birdsong is a welcome bonus.
+Of course, the cheerful birdsong is a welcome bonus.

-So to instantly bring life to any garden, invest in one of our best bird feeders or two – you can get them very cheaply.
+So, for cheap garden ideas that instantly bring life to any garden, invest in one of our best bird feeders or two.
 Or why not try making your own?
 It's simple to do with our guide on how to make bird feeders.